R. A. Bennett's cricket team in the West Indies in 1901–02: Matches

 Of the 13 first class matches, 8 were won and 5 lost.
 Overall 13 matches were won, 5 lost and 1 drawn.
 The standard of cricket was noticeably weaker in Jamaica than in Barbados and all 6 matches there were won, several by an innings.

 With Dowson and Wilson unavailable for the first game against Barbados the tourists' bowling was very weak and they lost heavily.
 They gained revenge in the second match with a full bowling attack.
-The West Indies side in the third game consisted of players from Trinidad, British Guiana and Barbados and was won by the West Indies.
+The West Indies team in the third game consisted of players from Trinidad, British Guiana and Barbados and was won by the West Indies.
 Two further matches against a combined team were played in Trinidad and British Guiana, the West Indies winning the match in Trinidad and the tourists that in British Guiana.

 Wilson, Dowson and Bosanquet were the most successful bowlers.
 Bosanquet led the batting with 623 runs in the first class games at an average of 34.
 Dowson scored the only first class century by the tourists with 112 against the West Indies in British Guiana.